BHTY/os/readme.txt

 shortcuts, they can float, or you can tile them.
 For example, you could tile three terminals into a 40x25 terminal on the right, 20x13 on the top-left, and 20x12 on the bottom left.

+NOTES
+Terminals don't give programs keyup/keydown events directly - they only work on character input (getch()/kbhit()) and output (putch()) and functions that derive from those.
+Essentially, they are stream devices.
+To obtain lower-level control, an application can grab control of the keyboard directly.
+The PS/2 driver is constantly polling, maintaining an input queue that applications (such as terminal emulators) can request/peek events from.
+Terminal emulators use IPC?

+Horizontally smaller terminals can use wordwrap or scrolling, while vertically smaller terminals must scroll